 E-Trade makes money in two ways – order flow revenues and interest income on the free float.
-Etrade invests the funds deposited by customers in money market funds to earn interest.
-They also make money when users buy or short stocks by borrowing margin from Etrade.
+Etrade also earns interest on the money deposited by customers in money market funds.
+And finally, Etrade takes a fee from customers when they borrow or trade with leverage or margin.

 Let’s take a deep dive into what Etrade’s business is, what their products are, and how’s the pricing for each of those products.